 Spring Boot / Java / Database / Backend

-Mastering Multiple Database Connections in Spring Boot: A Complete Guide
+Configuring Multiple Database Connections in Spring Boot

 Learn how to configure and manage multiple database connections in Spring Boot using AbstractRoutingDataSource and Custom Bean Configuration.